 (b) all employers referred to in paragraph (a)(ii),

-and no other employee or employer, and its scope shall be expressly so limited in the industrial agreement.
+and no other employee or employer, and its scope must be expressly so limited in the industrial agreement.

-(5) An industrial agreement shall operate —
+(5) An industrial agreement operates —

-(a) in the area specified therein; and
+(a) in the area specified in the agreement; and

-(b) for the term specified therein.
+(b) for the term specified in the agreement.

-(6) Notwithstanding the expiry of the term of an industrial agreement, it shall, subject to this Act, continue in force in respect of all parties thereto, except those who retire therefrom, until a new agreement or an award in substitution for the first-mentioned agreement has been made.
+(6) Notwithstanding the expiry of the term of an industrial agreement, it continues in force in respect of all parties to the agreement, except those who retire from the agreement, until a new agreement or an award in substitution for the first-mentioned agreement has been made.

-(7) At any time after, or not more than 30 days before, the expiry of an industrial agreement any party thereto may file in the office of the Registrar a notice in the prescribed form signifying his intention to retire therefrom at the expiration of 30 days from the date of such filing, and such party shall on the expiration of that period cease to be a party to the agreement.
+(7) At any time after, or not more than 30 days before, the expiry of an industrial agreement any party to the agreement may file in the office of the Registrar a notice in the approved form signifying the party’s intention to retire from the agreement at the expiration of 30 days from the date of the filing, and, on the expiration of that period, the party ceases to be a party to the agreement.

 (8) When a new industrial agreement is made and registered, or an award or enterprise order is made, in substitution for an industrial agreement (the first agreement), the first agreement is taken to be cancelled, except to the extent that the new industrial agreement, award or order saves the provisions of the first agreement.